-First and foremost, it’s important for athletic patients to select the right surgeon.
-Since exercise is extremely important to most runners and athletes, it’s a good idea to find a doctor who understands the value of exercise.
-When selecting a doctor, patients should choose a doctor who is skilled in breast augmentation surgery, understands the importance of health and fitness, and will help the patient recover most efficiently.
+First and foremost, athletic patients need to select the right surgeon.
+Since exercise is vital to most runners and athletes, it’s a good idea to find a doctor who understands exercise’s value.
+When selecting a doctor, patients should choose a skilled doctor in breast augmentation surgery, understand the importance of health and fitness, and help the patient recover most efficiently.

 Patients should consult with the surgeon about how different sizes may affect athletic performance before scheduling surgery.
-A good way to test out which size looks and feels the best is to try on different sizes of sample breast implants before committing to the perfect size.
+An excellent way to test out which size looks and feels the best is to try different sample breast implant sizes before committing to the perfect size.

 While many athletic women may be interested in breast augmentation, they also may have some concerns.
 The following are all common concerns: